Frequently Asked Questions

 Three-pass consensus grading means every card is evaluated three complete, independent times.
 Each pass examines all corners, edges, surface, and centering as if seeing the card for the first time.

-After all three passes, we average the results and apply consensus rules: a defect must be detected in at least 2 of 3 passes to affect your final grade.
-This eliminates false positives and ensures only real, verifiable defects impact your score.
+After the three passes, we average the results and apply a consensus rule: a defect has to be detected by at least 2 of 3 passes to count against your grade.
+This keeps phantom defects out and only real, verifiable issues affect your score.

 #Why does three-pass grading improve accuracy?

-Reduces Variance: Averaging three independent evaluations produces more consistent, reliable grades than a single pass.
+Reduces variance: Averaging three independent evaluations gives you a more stable grade than any single pass.

 #What does the consistency score mean?

-The consistency score shows how well all three evaluation passes agreed:
+The consistency score shows how closely the three evaluation passes agreed:

-- High Consistency: All 3 passes agree within ±0.5 points — highest confidence in the grade
+- High consistency: All 3 passes within ±0.5 points.
+Trust the grade.

-- Low Consistency: Passes vary by more than 1.0 point — consider resubmitting with better images
+- Low consistency: Passes vary by more than 1.0 point.
+Worth resubmitting with better photos.

 Grading Process